Changing PID Coefficients

 * Created by tom on 9/26/17.

-* This assumes that you are using a REV Robotics Expansion Hub
+* This assumes that you are using a REV Robotics Control Hub or REV Robotics Expansion Hub

 * as your DC motor controller.
 This op mode uses the extended/enhanced